TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

             "name": "Why do I see \"MsgNotFound\" in-game?", "acceptedAnswer": {
                 "@type": "Answer",
                 "text": "When mods edit or add more text, every language will not always be included.
-TKMM can handle this by applying text edits to the language you use in the game.\n\nIn order to fix this problem, go to the settings page and navigate to <kbd><samp>Merging</samp></kbd> / <kbd><samp>Target Language</samp></kbd> then ensure your region and language are properly selected.\n\nFor example, if you play in English and your region is set to America, you should select <ins>USen</ins>."
+TKMM can handle this by applying text edits to the language you use in the game.\n\nIn order to fix this problem, go to the settings page and navigate to <kbd><samp>Merging</samp></kbd> / <kbd><samp>Target Language</samp></kbd> then ensure your region and language are properly selected.\n\nFor example, if you play in <ins>English</ins> and your region is set to <ins>America</ins> (in your Switch settings or emulator settings), you should select <ins>American English</ins> in the TKMM merging settings."
             }
         },
         {